xblau/node-interface/README.md

 This project is free software, licensed under the terms of the MIT License.
 See the `LICENSE` file on this repository or [opensource.org/licenses/mit](https://opensource.org/licenses/mit).

-If you found this useful, small donations are welcome! `LZgV7GwPYQtCpeXuR4crGZTRzmSEEMKQQH`
+If you found this useful, small donations are welcome!
+`MCgSemkWtKZAFcSmA3XRzFoqumJcYiPbzR` (non-segwit address: `LZgV7GwPYQtCpeXuR4crGZTRzmSEEMKQQH`)